-If a property is unoccupied and undergoing major structural repairs or renovation, a 50% discount may be available.
-Alternatively, an adjustment to the property's valuation band might be applicable based on the condition of the property.
+If a property is unoccupied and undergoing major structural repairs, a 50% discount may be available.

 Complete a application form for a council tax discount (unoccupied properties undergoing major or structural repair) and provide us with supporting documentation to be considered for a discount.